bustosxaus/sta663finalproject/README.md

 Progress Reports 1 and 2 are in folder "Progress Reports"

-Final Report is in folder "final_report"
+Final Report is in folder "SarahNormoyleGonzaloBustos_Hoffman_FinalProject"